prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Cons:

 * The increased internal complexity could end up being more confusing.
+* Inconsistent functions depending on type and temporality.
+Both `increase()` and `sum_over_time()` could be used for aggregating deltas over time.
+However, `sum_over_time()` would not work for cumulative metrics, and `increase()` would not work for gauges.
+  * This gets further complicated when considering how functions could be combined.
+For example, a user may use recording rules to compute the sum of a delta metric over a shorter period of time, so they can later for the sum over a longer period of time faster by using the pre-computed results. `increase()` and `sum_over_time()` would both work for the recording rule.
+For the long query, `increase()` will not work - it would return a warning (as the pre-computed values would be gauges/untyped and should not be used with `increase()`) and a wrong value (if the cumulative counter logic is applied when there is no `__temporality__="delta"` label). `sum_over_time()` for the long query would work in the expected manner, however.
 * Migration between delta and cumulative temporality for a series may seem seamless at first glance - there is no need to change the functions used.
 However, the `__temporality__` label would mean that there would be two separate series, one delta and one cumulative.
 If you have a long query (e.g. `increase(...[30d]))`, the transition point between the two series will be included for a long time in queries.
 Assuming the [proposed metadata labels behaviour](https://github.com/prometheus/proposals/blob/main/proposals/0039-metadata-labels.md#milestone-1-implement-a-feature-flag-for-type-and-unit-labels), where metadata labels are dropped after `rate()` or `increase()` is applied, two series with the same labelset will be returned (with an info annotation about the query containing mixed types).
   * One possible extension could be to stitch the cumulative and delta series together and return a single result.
 * There is currently no way to correct the metadata labels for a stored series during query time.
 While there is the `label_replace()` function, that only works on instant vectors, not range vectors which are required by `rate()` and `increase()`.
 If `rate()` has different behaviour depending on a label, there is no way to get it to switch to the other behaviour if you've accidentally used the wrong label during ingestion.